For your heart’s sake, get a second opinion

 Why seek a second opinion?

-Perhaps you’re not feeling confident about your doctor’s decisions.
+Perhaps you’re not feeling confident about your health care professional’s decisions.
 Maybe you’re feeling rushed.
 Other reasons to get a second opinion include:

 - Your insurance company may require it before covering your treatment.